kalpeamies/PoSSu-Portable-Saehkoe-Supply/development-notes.md

 # Development notes

 PoSSu is a portable, mains-operated DC voltage supply that can supply up to 350 Watts of DC power at three discrete voltage levels: +3.3V, +5V and +12V.
+It's based on a common ATX power supply.
 PoSSu also contains a digital multimeter that can be used together with the power supply to measure current, but also independently.
-The multimeter has been modified so that current from the power supply can be brought directly through the meter's casing.
+The multimeter has been modified so that current from the power supply can be brought in directly through the meter's casing.

 This project was done as a part of **Principles of repurposing of electronics (521229A)** course at University of Oulu.
 The main motivation for choosing this project in particular was that I wanted to utilize (read: get rid of) some of the elecronic junk that has found its way from dumpsters to my basement over the course of several years.